Mn0ky/SFTG-NewPlayerTypes/README.md

 - Grabbing as a zombie will not appear as so to others.
 This can be fixed in a later update that provides a custom packet for grabbing, letting others know that you did indeed grab an object.

-- A special character's sound effects do not much the related volume control, and therefore may be louder.